ZB Bank Limited: Location

-Business Services
+Business services

 ZB Bank Limited services cover broad areas which are available either as a package or as an unbundled service.
-These are consultancy, pension fund administration, actuarial, underwriting and investment management services.
+It offers consultancy, pension fund administration, actuarial, underwriting and investment management services.

-Consultancy Services
+Consultancy services

-ZB Bank Limited services offer solutions relating to the provision of Employee and Group Benefits.
-These include benefits design and advice on the impact of legislative, demographic as well as economic changes and other relevant social trends on the provision of Employee and Group Benefits.
+ZB Bank Limited offers services relating to the provision of employee and group benefits.
+These include benefits design and advice on the impact of legislative, demographic as well as economic changes and other relevant social trends on the provision of employee and group benefits.

-Secretarial Services
+Secretarial services

-ZB Bank Limited services offer administration services to all types of pension funds and group life assurance arrangements.
+ZB Bank Limited offers administration services to all types of pension funds and group life assurance arrangements.
 These services include the provision of the following: